Finding farm work candidates for growers in the Northern Territory

 The NT’s agribusiness sector was worth $736 million in 2015-16.
 Forty-four per cent of total production came from the cattle industry.
 The horticulture sector – comprising mangoes, melons, vegetables, grapes, nursery and turf, hay and minor crops – accounted for 30 per cent of sales, which equated to around $245 million.

-Since we first began partnering with NT and Darwin clients in 2010, Agri Labour Australia has been involved in mango picking, packing and processing operations throughout the Territory.
+Since we first began partnering with NT and Darwin clients in 2010, Agri Labour Australia has been involved in mango picking Australia, packing and processing operations throughout the Territory.

 Over the years, we have supplied hundreds of mango pickers for farm work in the Darwin and Katherine regions.
 We continue to supply key staff for farm jobs to multiple operations throughout the course of the year.

 Agri Labour Australia has also been engaged to find workers for farm jobs in the aquaculture industry – which is an exciting growth sector with substantial opportunity to generate hundreds of new jobs for local and transient workers.